 When considering succession planning, the Committee bears in mind the balance of skills, knowledge, experience, gender and diversity existing on the Board.
-The Nomination Committee considers diversity as part of the annual performance evaluation and it is felt that there is a range of backgrounds, and each Director brings different qualities to the Board and its discussions.
+The Nomination Committee considers diversity as part of the annual performance evaluation and it is felt that there is a sufficient range of backgrounds on the Board, and each Director brings different qualities to the Board and its discussions.

 Given the small size of the Board, it is not considered appropriate for the Company to have set targets in relation to gender diversity; candidates will be assessed in relation to the relevant needs of the Company at the time of appointment.
 The Nominations Committee will make recommendations when the recruitment of additional non-executive Directors is required.
 Once a decision is made to recruit additional Directors to the Board, a formal job description is drawn up.
 The Company may use external agencies as and when the requirement to recruit an additional Board member becomes necessary.
+The Board engaged Fletcher Jones Executive Search who have not provided any other services to the Company, for the recruitment of Nicholas George.